Thumbprint Cookies: Preheat your oven to

-egg yolk and vanilla extract
+and beat until incorporated.
+Add the egg yolk and vanilla extract

 separate bowl, whisk together the flour and salt.
 Add the flour mixture to

 the batter and beat just until combined.
-(If the batter is too soft to roll into
+If the batter is too soft to roll into

-balls, refrigerate for about 30 minutes.)
+balls, refrigerate for about 30 to 60 minutes.

 In a small

-into the center of each cookie and fill with about 1/2 teaspoon of jam.
+into the center of each cookie and then fill (spoon or pipe) the indentation

-about 12-15 minutes, or until cookies are set and the nuts have nicely browned.
+just set and the nuts have nicely browned.
 Remove from oven

 and place on wire rack to cool.